Anxiety Therapy in NYC

 Virtual therapy for high-achievers who can’t stop ruminating across New York and New Jersey

-You might look like you have it together on the outside, but internally, your mind doesn’t turn off, and you find yourself constantly overthinking, second-guessing, and replaying conversations.
+If you're looking for anxiety therapy in NYC, you might already know the feeling.
+You look like you have it together on the outside, but internally, your mind doesn’t turn off.

 But inside?
 It's a different story.